 Police services for the Village of Denmark are provided by the Brown County Sheriff’s Office.
 Two officers currently serve the Village of Denmark, who actively patrol and provide coverage to the village.
-Currently there is one Directed Enforcement Officer (DEO), Deputy Hayden Estano, who is able to provide the flexibility to mold the position to the needs of the village, community and special events.
+Currently there are two Directed Enforcement Officer (DEO), Deputy Jeremiah Rusk, and Deputy John Pigeon who are able to provide the flexibility to mold the needs of the village, community and special events.

 All officers have direct access to the resources of the Brown County Sheriff’s Office.
 The village has continuous coverage even when the Village Deputies are not available, with the assistance of other Brown County Sheriff’s Deputies.